RISC-KC/basic_rv32s/guidelines/development_log.md

 6. GUI implementation

 The rest—multi-level cache, dual-core, RVWMO, CMO—will be left as later tasks.
 GUI will be tight, too.
-Possible if time allows…
+Possible if time allows...

 From here, add the MA extensions and prepare for the OS.
 We already bought the FPGA board and it arrived, but using it will be later.
 Maybe in late April we’ll have the MA design and a rough handle on it?
-Whether to finish on FPGA or bring up the OS and then port to FPGA…
+Whether to finish on FPGA or bring up the OS and then port to FPGA...

 Either way, let’s do this well.
 That’s all for today.